Learn how to populate PowerPoint tables with data using placeholders and automatic table population.

 - Check Placeholder Names: Ensure placeholder names match data field names exactly

-- Check Cell Selection: Make sure placeholders are in the correct cells
+- Check Cell Selection: Make sure placeholders are in the correct cells (for simple)

 - Check Data Format: Verify your data contains the expected fields